 Capital One has a variety of student credit cards with different benefits.
 However, the SavorOne is among the most attractive choices.
 It gives cardholders 3% cash back on dining, entertainment, select streaming services and grocery stores, excluding Target and Walmart.
 In addition, it offers a 1% flat rate for all other purchases.
-This card also gives users 8% cash back on tickets at Vivid Seats, which is a major perk for those who enjoy sporting events, concerts and more.
+This card also gives users 10% cash back on Uber and Uber Eats purchases.
+Plus, cardholders can enjoy complimentary Uber One membership statement credits through November 14, 2024.

 The Capital One SavorOne Student Cash Rewards credit card has no annual fee or foreign transaction fees.
 It’s a solid alternative for those who want straightforward rewards without worrying about rotating categories and quarterly activations.
 Plus, rewards never expire as long as the account remains open.